 One of the greatest challenges of reef restoration on the Great Barrier Reef is its vast size.
 AIMS and its partners are meeting this challenge by bringing together the latest science, innovative technologies, and people power.

 The Pilot Deployments Program (PDP) is the operational testing phase of the Reef Restoration and Adaptation Program (RRAP).
-It is dedicated to understanding and improving the feasibility of using reef restoration tools at scale on the Great Barrier Reef.
+It is dedicated to understanding and improving the ecological efficacy and feasibility of using reef restoration tools at scale on the Great Barrier Reef.

-The PDP aims to test the end-to-end delivery of millions of young corals, settled on large areas of reefs to help fast track their recovery.
+The Pilot Deployments Program aims to test the end-to-end delivery of millions of young corals, settled on large areas of reefs to help fast track their recovery.
 This will amplify the Reef’s own restorative phenomenon: mass coral spawning.

 This three-year program is delivered by AIMS alongside RRAP partners, and funded by the Australian Government’s Reef Trust.
 The Great Barrier Reef Foundation Reef Restoration Fund also provides philanthropic funding.

 The initial years of RRAP focused on the research and development of technologies and scientific knowledge required for reef restoration.
-The PDP explores how to put this into practice at scale, taking into account feasibility, safety and governance.
-Ultimately, the insights gained here will support the deployment (as required) of large-scale, integrated reef restoration and adaptation interventions.
+The Pilot Deployments Program explores how to put this into practice at scale, taking into account feasibility, efficacy, safety and governance.
+Pending trial outcomes, the insights gained here will support the potential deployment (as required) of large-scale, integrated reef restoration and adaptation interventions.

 Why do we need reef restoration?